CaitlinOCallaghan/shaka-streamer-demo/README.md

 foo@bar:~/shaka-streamer-demo$ ./build.sh
 ```

 After the installation, configure your AWS credentials with awscli.
 This step is critical for accessing your S3 buckets and MediaStore containers.
-Follow the commandline prompts to enter your Access Key ID and Secret Access Key.
+Follow the command line prompts to enter your Access Key ID and Secret Access Key.
 For more information and instructions on where to find your AWS keys, you can visit AWS documentation [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).

 ```console
 foo@bar:~$ aws configure